acadia2025/website/_posts/2000-01-03-Bhavleen Kaur.md

 ---
 ![{{ page.title }}]({{ page.thumbnail }}){: class="post-thumbnail" }

-## Bhavleen Kaur DDES
+## Bhavleen Kaur, DDes
-Adj.
-Prof, FIU
+Visiting Assist.
+Prof., SoA, CARTA-FIU
-bkaur@fiu.edu
+Research Group Lead - Robotics & Digital Fab.
+(RDF) Lab bkaur@fiu.edu

-Bhavleen Kaur is an architect, interdisciplinary researcher, and educator focused on computational design and robotics in architectural education.
-Her work explores the future of autodidactic learning to address technical and socioeconomic barriers.
-Currently pursuing a Doctor of Design at FIU, she serves as a senior research assistant for the NSF’s Research on Innovative Technologies for Enhanced Learning (RITEL) program at the RDF Lab.
-Bhavleen is an AAUW International Fellow and recipient of the AUTODESK ACADIA 2023 BIPOC scholarship.
+Bhavleen Kaur is an architect, researcher, and educator exploring multiplicities of computational design and robotics in architectural education.
+She is a Visiting Assistant Professor at SoA-FIU and leads the Research Group for NSF’s RITEL and ALERT programs at the Robotics & Digital Fabrication (RDF) Lab.
+She holds a Doctor of Design (DDes) from FIU, a postgraduate in Scientific Communication from ISEC-Lisbon, and a Master’s in Adv.
+Digital Architecture from ELISAVA-Barcelona.
+She is a recipient of the 2023-24 AAUW International Fellowship, ROB//ARCH 2024, and the Autodesk ACADIA 2023 BIPOC scholarships.
 She is also a steering member of DigitalFUTURES, a volunteer-led platform for architectural education.
-She holds a postgraduate degree in Scientific Communication from ISEC-Lisbon and a master’s in advanced architecture from ELISAVA-Barcelona.
-From 2015 to 2022, she was an assistant professor of computational design at BSSA, Mumbai.
+From 2015 to 2022, she was an Assistant Prof. of computational design at BSSA, Mumbai.